tomislav98/tomislav98/README.md

 ###

-<p align="left">🔭 I'm currently working on a Python scraping engine.<br>🌱 I'm currently implementing a weather app in Flutter and a personal blog site using React and Django.</p>
+<p align="left">🔭 I'm currently implementing a weather app in Flutter and a personal blog site using React and Django.</p>

 ###